Master of Library Science

 Ways to fund your M.L.S. tuition

 There are many financial aid opportunities available for students in the Master of Library Science program.
 When you apply, you’ll be considered for merit-based scholarships by the ILS department.
-We’ll also help you navigate fellowships, grants, diversity aid, and assistance from sources outside of the school.
+We’ll also help you navigate fellowships, grants, and assistance from sources outside of the school.

 Learn about how to fund your library science degree.